-In a year that a discretionary trust has no taxable income (or a tax loss) and did not make a distribution of income or capital, it is treated as having met the significant individual requirement.
+For the CGT event year, or an earlier year that a discretionary trust has no taxable income (or a tax loss) and did not make a distribution of income or capital, it may work out the small business participation percentages by focussing on the most recent year in which a distribution was made prior to the CGT event year.
+See Discretionary trusts with tax losses or no net income.